Katherine Anna Kang: Career

 In 2000, as founder and CEO of Fountainhead Entertainment, she championed machinima and became known as one of machinima's biggest supporters.
 Through Fountainhead Entertainment, she produced, wrote, and directed a variety of machinima pieces and co-founded the Academy of Machinima Arts & Sciences.
 In Machinima For Dummies, the machinima piece Anna is mentioned as "…one of the top ten list of every prominent machinima maker in the world."

-While at Fountainhead Entertainment, Kang produced and designed mobile games for id Software.
+Fountainhead Entertainment was renamed id Mobile and continued to be led by Kang.
+Kang produced and designed mobile games for id Software.
 Mobile game titles Doom RPG and the Orcs & Elves series were heralded as some of the best mobile games of their time.
 Orcs & Elves was eventually ported to the Nintendo DS with Kang producing and designing.
+As president of id Mobile, where she produced and designed Wolfenstein RPG and Doom II RPG.
+She also produced the iPhone-only game Doom Resurrection.